jonashackt/molecule-ansible-docker-aws/README.md

 Example project showing how to test Ansible roles with Molecule using Testinfra and a multiscenario approach with Vagrant, Docker & AWS EC2 as the infrastructure under test.

+__This project moved on to GitHub Actions: So this branch is solely here to conserve the Travis configuration and docs for somebody in need__

 [![asciicast](https://asciinema.org/a/214914.svg)](https://asciinema.org/a/214914)

 There are already two blog posts complementing this repository: